-This Index embraces the "two-war requirement"-the ability to handle two major wars or two major regional contingencies (MRCs) successfully at the same time or in closely overlapping time frames-as the most compelling rationale for sizing U.S. military forces.
-Dr.

-Daniel Gouré provided a detailed defense of this approach in his essay, "Building the Right Military for a New Era: The Need for an Enduring Analytic Framework," in the 2015 Index, and it is further elaborated in the military capabilities section.
-The basic argument, however, is this: The nation should have the ability to engage and defeat one opponent and still have the ability to guard against competitor opportunism (that is, to prevent someone from exploiting the perceived opportunity to move against U.S. interests while America is engaged elsewhere).
+This Index embraces the requirement for the U.S. military to be able to handle two major wars or two major regional contingencies (MRCs) successfully at the same time or in closely overlapping time frames as the most compelling rationale for sizing U.S. military forces.
+The basic argument is this: The nation should have the ability to engage and defeat one opponent and still have the ability to guard against competitor opportunism: that is, to prevent someone from exploiting the perceived opportunity to move against U.S. interests while America is engaged elsewhere.